antonagestam/django-text/README.md

 # django-text

-Edit content in the Django Admin.
+Intuitive text editing for the Django Admin.

 ## Installation